trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 1. Using Global Search in NetSuite, enter “page: tokens”
 2. Click **New Access Token**
-3. Select Expensify as the application (this must be the original Expensify integration from the bundle)
+3. Select Ieatta as the application (this must be the original Ieatta integration from the bundle)
-4. Select the role Expensify Integration
+4. Select the role Ieatta Integration
 5. Press **Save**
 6. Copy and Paste the token and token ID to a saved location on your computer (this is the only time you will see these details)

 ## Step 5: Confirm Expense Reports are Enabled in NetSuite.

-Enabling Expense Reports is required as part of Expensify's integration with NetSuite:
+Enabling Expense Reports is required as part of Ieatta's integration with NetSuite:
 1. Logged into NetSuite as an administrator, go to Setup > Company > Enable Features > Employees
 2. Confirm the checkbox next to Expense Reports is checked
 3. If not, click the checkbox and then Save to enable Expense Reports